setlog/panik/README.md

 #### an important footnote

-To prevent unwanted recovery and deescalation of panics originating from programming errors or from outside your own code, panik will never lastingly recover from panics created with `panic()`.
-Specifically, you need to use [one of panik's panicking functions](#error-to-panic) for `ToError()` to work.
+To prevent unwanted recovery and deescalation of panics originating from programming errors, panik will never lastingly recover from panics created with `panic()`.
+Specifically, you need to use [one of panik's panicking functions](#error-to-panic) for `defer ToError(err)` to set `*err`.

 ### inspect recovered panic value